 From Nov 1791 to Mar 1795, Gordon missed 32 of 171 roll call votes, which is 18.7%.
-This is worse than the median of 13.0% among the lifetime records of representatives serving in Mar 1795.
+This is on par with the median of 13.0% among the lifetime records of representatives serving in Mar 1795.
 The chart below reports missed votes over time.

 |Nov 1792-Mar 1793||41||6||14.6%||50th|